Ukraine war latest: Russian Tu-134 aircraft set on fire over 1,000 km away from Ukraine, claims military intelligence

 The Interior Ministry reported that the driver of the car was not injured.

-We are the Kyiv Independent’s news team.
+We are the Kyiv Independent’s team.
 We want to ensure that our readers receive timely, essential updates on the events in Ukraine.
 Please contact us by email with any feedback or news alerts.

 Read More @ kyivindependent.com